surgems/ec-events/content/collections/thrill-rides/super-bowl.md

         content:
           -
             type: text
-            text: 'This ride definitely isn''t for the faint-hearted.
+            text: 'This ride definitely isn''t for the faint-hearted!
 The Superbowl funfair ride spins around while it gradually rises up to a vertical position.
 Riders will be left rattled and exhilarated all at the same time. '
+      -
+        type: paragraph
+        content:
+          -
+            type: hard_break
+          -
+            type: text
+            text: 'Can you take the thrill?'
       -
         type: paragraph
         content: